® Synchronization

 The act of carburetor synchronization

 Think about this one thing.
 After your carbs are perfectly synced, why would they ever need syncing again?
 Because of wear in the carb linkage?
 Nope.
 Why then?
 Because of gradual changes in the engine.
 Absorb that fact.
-The throttles are perfectly synced, yet the engine 3,000 miles later "says" they aren't.
-Here's the deal: synchronization is NOT merely aligning the individual throttles.
+The throttles are perfectly synced, yet the engine 3,000 miles (or less) later "says" they aren't.
+Here's the deal: synchronization is not merely aligning the individual throttles.
 It's true that when the carburetors are statically synchronized on the workbench, the throttles are perfectly aligned, exactly matched.
 But a running sync is different.
 Then we are syncing vacuum levels, which approximates airflow, not the position of each throttle plate.
 And here's the key: airflow is determined by much more than mere throttle position.
-If some cylinders for example have 20 psi less compression or slightly different ignition timing, then to compensate, those cylinders' throttles, though the gauges don't show it and read all the same, will actually have been made slightly out of mechanical sync in the process of achieving perfect gauge airflow readings.
+If some cylinders for example have 20 psi less compression, more carbon buildup, or slightly different ignition timing, then to compensate, those cylinders' throttles, though the gauges don't show it and read all the same, will actually have been made slightly out of mechanical sync in the process of achieving perfect gauge airflow readings.
 Make sense?
-The throttles don't have to be perfectly matched to achieve exactly the same airflow, and fairly often they must actually *not* be.
-4 This also explains why an overheated engine won't sync.
+The throttles don't have to be perfectly matched to achieve exactly the same airflow, and fairly often they must actually not be.
+4 This also explains why an overheated engine won't sync, something a beginning mechanic learns the hard way.
 Temperature affects air density which affects airflow.

 Wire?